GDPR: DATA PRIVACY NOTICE FOR CLIENTS

-YourStyle Fitness Ltd holds on our electronic database a trial clients full name, email and phone number which has been provided by the client when they opt in to request a free trial via a Client Central Leadpage; by contacting the studio directly or by booking classes via a third party API integration of Mindbody.
-Trials will opt in themselves in via the Client Central system or be added manually to Client Central by the member staff dealing with the direct enquiry or third party booking.
-Once a chosen class is booked for a free trial the clients name, email and phone number are transferred into Mindbody to confirm the booking.
-Third Party bookings are automatically booked directly onto Mindbody via the API integration.
+YourStyle Fitness Ltd holds on our electronic database a trial clients full name, email and phone number which has been provided by the client when they opt in to request a free trial, an application or further information via Constant Contact; by contacting the studio directly or by booking classes via a third party and/or API integration of Go Team Up.
+Trials will opt in themselves via the Constant Contact or Go Team Up system or be added manually to Constant Contact and/or Go Team Up by the member staff dealing with the direct enquiry or third party booking.

-On attendance of a trial the client will be requested to complete a medical waiver form prior to class that informs YourStyle Fitness Ltd of your consent that you are medically fit to partake in classes.
+On attendance or prior to the class on Go Team Up a trial the client will be requested to complete a medical waiver form prior to class that informs YourStyle Fitness Ltd of your consent that you are medically fit to partake in classes.
 Upon this form we also request emergency contact details of a name and phone number and relation should the need ever arise.
 We also request birth date to ensure we cater to the clients individual needs during class.
 This information is kept in a locked cabinet for 3 years.

 YourStyle Fitness Ltd clients can partake in a nutritional screening to which they will provide a Name, Email and Phone and any allergies or medical conditions that we should be aware of when providing advice.
 This data is required in order for YourStyle Fitness Ltd to identify who is partaking in the survey and support correctly.
 The system utilised for the Nutritional Screenings is Survey Monkey and the data is inputted directly by the client and deleted after 3 years.

 With reference to the categories of personal data described in the definitions section, we process the